bestwebsoft/Reddish-wp-theme/readme.txt

 Change: Replaced all 'is_home' conditional tags in theme files with 'is_front_page' conditional tags.
 Change: Changed 'reddish_scripts_styles' function to enqueue scripts and styles only on the front end.

+= 1.2 - 06.05.2014 =
+* Update: We updated all functionality for wordpress 3.9.
+* Bugfix: We fixed a bug for displaying custom header without header text in IE8.

 == Upgrade Notice ==

 = 1.0.1 =